-CHAIR'S ANNUAL STATEMENT WILLIAM T EDEN PLC RETIREMENT BENEFITS SCHEME for the year ended 30 April 2023
+CHAIR'S ANNUAL STATEMENT MONTAGUE L MEYER PENSION FUND

+for the year ended 30 April 2023

 Governance requirements apply to Defined Contribution ("DC") pension arrangements, to help members achieve a good outcome from their pension savings.
-The Trustee is pleased to provide this Statement which gives you information about the governance of the Defined Contribution ("DC") section of the William T Eden PLC Retirement Benefits Scheme ("the Scheme") and explains how the governance requirements have been met in relation to:
+The Trustee is pleased to provide this Statement which gives you information about the governance of the Defined Contribution ("DC") section of the Montague L Meyer Pension Fund ("the Scheme") and explains how the governance requirements have been met in relation to:

-- The investment options in which members' funds are invested (this means the "default arrangement" and other funds members can select or have assets in, such as selfselect or "legacy" funds; - The requirements for processing financial transactions; - The net investment returns of the members' funds; - The charges and transaction costs borne by members; - An illustration of the cumulative effect of these costs and charges; - A 'value for members' assessment; and - Trustee knowledge and understanding.
+- The investment options in which members' funds are invested (this means the "default arrangement" and other funds members can select or have assets in, such as self-select or "legacy" funds); - The requirements for processing financial transaction; - The net investment returns of the members' funds; - The charges and transaction costs borne by members; - An illustration of the cumulative effect of these costs and charges; - A 'value for members' assessment; and - Trustee knowledge and understanding.

 This statement covers the period from 1 May 2022 to 30 April 2023.
 ZEDRA Governance Limited ("ZEDRA"), an organisation which provides independent professional trustee services, is the Trustee of the Scheme.
 A key role for ZEDRA is to manage the Scheme's investments in the best interests of the members.